Last Updated on

 Only your elbows should touch as you lean back.
 Draw your shoulder blades down and back and make sure to drive your chest out and open toward the ceiling.
 Do not shrug your shoulders and keep your body in a nice straight line as if holding a plank.
 Keep your head in line with your spine and do not tuck your chin.

 Walk your feet back toward the wall to make the move easier or walk them away to make the move harder.
 Make sure to drive the chest out and draw your shoulder blades down and together as you hold.

 (If you like this isometric exercise, check out these 19 other isometric moves!)

-Corner Rows – This is a dynamic variation of the Scapular Wall Hold and a great way to work your back without any equipment.
+Scapular Wall Reps (:50) – This is a dynamic variation of the Scapular Wall Hold and a great way to work your back without any equipment.

-Relax back into the corner, keeping your body in a nice straight line from your head to your heels.
+Relax back into the wall, keeping your body in a nice straight line from your head to your heels.
 Do not arch your low back as you press out.
 Also, make sure not to shrug your shoulders.

 Set up in a high plank position with your hands under your shoulders and your feet together.
 Your body should be in a nice straight line from head to your heels.